alexander-williamson/ts-node-vs-code-debugging/README.md

 ## Debugging

-1. Open `main.ts` in VS Code and add a breakpoint
+1. Open `app/main.ts` in VS Code and add a breakpoint
 2. Press F5
 3. Profit